drmas/react-native-themable/README.md

 High order component that allow the component to listen to theme changes, as well as apply theme styles to all its direct children.

-Usually you will need it to decorate the React Native View, or React div component
+Usually you will need it to decorate the React Native View or any container

 ```
 import { View as RNView } from 'react-native'
-import { WithTheme } from 'react-themable'
+import { WithTheme } from 'react-native-themable'

 // extend React Native View to support theming
 const View = WithTheme(RNView)